camilo4182/minesweeper-buscaminas/README.md

 # minesweeper-buscaminas
 This is a mini-game based on the Minesweeper original game.
 It has only two leves: Beginner (Principiante) and Expert (Avanzado).
-Left click on a cell will uncover it and right cick will put a mark on that cell.
+Left click on a cell will uncover it and right click will put a mark on that cell.